tenolly/tenolly/README.md

 ### Hi there 👋</h2>

 - :telescope: I’m currently working on.. nothing?
-- :seedling: I’m currently learning JavaScript
+- :seedling: I’m currently learning JavaScript and Python
-- :speech_balloon: Ask me about ...
 - :mailbox: How to reach me: Good5263 (discord)
 - :zap: Fun fact: this not fun fact